larsll/deepracer-for-cloud/README.md

 ## Usage

-Before every session run `activate.sh` to ensure that the environment variables are set correctly.
+Before every session run `source activate.sh` to ensure that the environment variables are set correctly.